rrajasek92/folio-app/readme.txt

 In regards to Foundation:
 I was unfortunately not able to find a 1:1 equivalent for Foundation that is usable in Native, and had to settle for a similar alternative in React Native Elements

+Final Thoughts:
+Overall the project took about 15 hours in total, 5 more hours than the projected time frame.
+Most of my time was split between fine tuning UX to make it look as professional as possible and a certain bug that I encountered when implementing redux.
+Sizing in particular was difficult to balance, especially in regards to iOS.
+The redux bug I encountered was a simple one, but took quite a long time to figure out.
+As I haven't worked with React Native extensively in many months, and due to the fact that this is a constantly changing/updating framework it took a little while to catch back up to speed as far as small changes in the usage of the framework.